-1. After almost 25 years in the mortgage business, when I get a call from a home buyer who tells me they are buying directly from the listing agent without their own Realtor (or even worse are buying directly from the seller!)
-I cringe.
-I know that it’s almost impossible for one Realtor to fairly represent a buyer, with no bias, when the seller is the one paying the commission.
-I cringe because I have done enough of these types of deals to see problems on almost all of them.
-Without proper representation for all sides bias occurs, and unrealistic requests get made without a professional buffer (i.e. a Realtor).
+When I get a call from a home buyer who tells me they are buying directly from the listing agent without their own Realtor, I cringe.
+I know that it’s almost impossible for one Realtor to fairly represent a buyer with no bias.
+Remember that the seller is the one paying the commission.
+I have done enough of these types of deals to see problems on almost all of them.
+Without proper representation for all sides bias occurs.
+And unrealistic requests get made without a professional buffer (i.e. a Realtor).

-3. I had another buyer, this one was actually my client from the start, who also thought they’d get a lower purchase price without their own Realtor representation.
-The process was out of control from the start, the buyer did not feel represented by anyone which caused them to ask for unreasonable requests and attempt to renegotiate the contract as they went along (their own Realtor would have never allowed this), and the Realtor that was supposed to be representing the seller and the buyer (which is called dual agency) was put off by the buyer’s demands and ended up (knowingly or not) backing away from the buyer’s needs and focusing more on the seller.
-The transaction ended with the buyer withdrawing the offer, having nowhere to live after having already rented out their current home, and having a very bitter taste left about purchasing a home.
+I had another buyer who was actually my client from the start.
+They also thought they’d get a lower purchase price without their own Realtor representation.
+The process was out of control from the start.
+The buyer did not feel represented by anyone which caused them to ask for unreasonable requests and attempt to renegotiate the contract as they went along.
+Their own Realtor would have never allowed this.
+And the Realtor that was supposed to be representing the seller and the buyer (which is called dual agency) was put off by the buyer’s demands They ended up, knowingly or not, backing away from the buyer’s needs and focusing more on the seller.
+The transaction ended with the buyer withdrawing the offer, having nowhere to live after having already rented out their current home.
+And they had a very bitter taste left about purchasing a home.

-4. I know of several Realtor’s who when approached by a buyer who wants to make an offer on one of their listings with no Realtor representation, immediately urges them to go out and find a Realtor to help them, as opposed to taking on the almost impossible task of dual agency.
-They know that dual agency is difficult, and that representing two parties when one party is paying the commission causes bias, and they refuse to take part in it.
+I know of several Realtor’s who when approached by a buyer who wants to make an offer on one of their listings with no Realtor representation immediately urge them to go out and find a Realtor to help them.
+They do not want to take on the almost impossible task of dual agency.
+They know that dual agency is difficult.
+Representing two parties when one party is paying the commission causes bias, and they refuse to take part in it.